Batter's eye

 The batter's eye or batter's eye screen is a solid-colored, usually dark area beyond the center field wall of a baseball stadium, that is the visual backdrop directly in the line of sight of a baseball batter, while facing the pitcher and awaiting a pitch.
 This dark surface allows the batter to see the pitched ball against a sharply contrasted and uncluttered background.
 Its purpose is the safety and hitting success of the batter.
-The use of a batter's background has been standard in baseball (as well as cricket) since at least the late 19th century.
-The batter's eye performs the same role at a baseball venue as the sight-screen does at a cricket venue, except that a cricket sight-screen is usually white in order to contrast with the dark red cricket ball.
-Alternatively a black screen is used to contrast the white Limited Overs cricket ball.
+The use of a batter's background has been standard in baseball since at least the late 19th century.
+The batter's eye performs the same role in baseball as the sight screen does in cricket.